Laurel hires assistant principal; Shenango hires teachers

 The Laurel school board, acting at its June 9 meeting, voted to hire Nichole Columbus as K-12 assistant principal at a salary of $82,000 per year, effective July 1.
 Elsewhere in the county, the Shenango Area School District voted to hire two teachers at its meeting on Monday.

-The board approved the hire of Lacee Kent as an elementary teacher and Mylee Sikorski as a special education teacher.
+The board approved the hires of Lacee Kent as an elementary teacher and Mylee Sikorski as a special education teacher.
 Both Kent and Sikorski will make $51,104.

 (0) comments